NavyaG-lab/Tech-writer/itaipu/create_basic_dataset.md

 Give it a nice name, because you're going to share with us later and we need to know what you're trying to do here.

-Create it using `Scala` as the language and the `people's cluster` as the cluster.
+Create it using `Scala` as the language and the `we-the-people` as the cluster.

 In Databricks, if you want to use another language that isn't the default, you can simply begin your block with %name_of_language.
 In here, let us create a simple query to check on calls from Ouvidoria.
 It will be our example throughout the rest of the tutorial.